 Again, as with my post last night, I find myself thinking back to what I wrote in The Wall: “The Spirit of God came to me this morning in church, and He said to speak against a wall.
 God showed me a wall, and I was instructed to speak against the wall.
 I was not told to request that the Lord do something, for the Lord had already acted.
 My instruction was to declare what He had done.”
 None of this—the prayers, the visions, and the specific scripture passages the Holy Spirit has led me to—is coincidence.
 I realize that the coming year is going to be one of submission.
 The Spirit has already begun the work of revealing areas of my life that I have yet to surrender to God, and these strongholds, these walls, will come down, uncomfortable as that may be at times for me and for others.
 “Now I, Nebuchadnezzar, praise and exalt and glorify the King of heaven, because everything he does is right and all his ways are just.
 And those who walk in pride he is able to humble” (Daniel 4:37).

-Finally, I started this post back on January 20, 2020, and then it set and set until today.
+I started this post back on January 20, 2020, and then it set and set until today—February 13, 2020.
 Much has happened in just a few weeks.
 One other thing God made known to me is that He has placed me at my church, at least for now, and when I had merely considered the notion of leaving and going elsewhere, a powerful feeling of adultery poured over me, which I did not like one bit.
-Last but not least, some of the all-time worst advice I have ever received, although well intentioned, was to be true to myself.
+Some of the all-time worst advice I have ever received, although well intentioned, was to be true to myself.
 Instead, I am learning, bit by bit, day by day, to be true to Jesus.
 I am grateful that God is slow to anger and abundant in kindness (Numbers 14:18; Nehemiah 9:16; Psalm 86:15), because His patience leads me to repentance (Romans 2:4).
 Praise God!

 To view all posts, click/press the link here to visit the Amazing Tangled Grace main page.